-That’s what we all do.
 We fall into procrastination over and over again because we don’t believe in our ability to handle anything new, or even things we’ve been able to deal with before.
 We fear making a wrong decision so don’t make any at all.
-This reduces our productivity even further.
+This reduces our productivity and performance in achieving goals even further.
 Besides, it seems that if something goes wrong, we will always regret it.

-The human brain thinks the consequences of acting can be worse than the consequences of doing nothing.
+The human brain thinks the consequences of acting towards reaching goals can be worse than the consequences of doing nothing.
 As a result, it tends to choose the “safer” option.
 This behavior also helps us avoid inconveniences we think are impossible to deal with, like disappointments, rejections, conflicts or new scary responsibilities.
-All of this is completely out of our control, making us feel helpless.
+All of this is completely out of our control, giving us a sense of helplessness.

-However, for your own productivity, you need to realize: these problems are just a part of normal human life.
+However, you need to realize: these problems are just a part of normal human life.
 Our control is limited, so we often have to deal with givens that cannot be changed.
 Doubts, obstacles and unpredictability are normal.
 Knowing this makes managing circumstances much easier and more efficient.
-You can handle challenges, but you will never learn about it if you’re constantly avoiding daunting tasks.
+You can handle challenges, but you will never learn about it if you’re constantly avoiding daunting goals.
 And it’s an important lesson.

 №2: Being a control freak